harshdevcode/Blogs-Project/posts/what-is-sso-authentication.md

 In the rapidly evolving technology landscape, prioritizing security is essential to differentiate yourself from competitors and deliver a seamless experience to end-users.

 Compromising security exposes your company to various risks, including phishing attacks and data breaches.
 To mitigate such risks, it's crucial to select an authentication system that aligns with your budget and ensures a seamless user experience.
 As a trusted provider of Identity and Access Management (IAM) solutions, miniOrange can help you identify the most dependable authentication solution for your organizational needs.
+We also provide solutions for WordPress to perform [WordPress SAML SSO](https://plugins.miniorange.com/wordpress-single-sign-on-sso) or [OAuth SSO](https://plugins.miniorange.com/wordpress-sso) using SAML and OAuth protocols.
 If you have any inquiries regarding the SSO authentication process, feel free to reach out to us at idpsupport@xecurify.com.

 ### FAQs {# FAQs}